luxmedia/LM-Foundation/README.md

 Namespace:
 -----------
-- I shortened the Namespace of some calsses a bit.
+- I shortened the Namespace of some classes a bit.
 So .button is .btn and the grid classes are -sml, -med, -lrg, -xlrg, -xxlrg instead of the longhands -small, -medium a.so.
 Every bit of saved code matters!

 Deprecated and unused Components:
 -----------